 As you approach your website redesign, it is useful to understand what other firms are doing today.
 That way, as you plan the features and goals for your site, you have a full toolbox to choose from.
 Below are some of the trends we are seeing on recent professional services websites.

 - Professional services firms are adding more self-service products – In addition to the continued trend toward more integrated online and offline buying behavior, many professional services buyers are becoming accustomed to purchasing services directly online.
 While adapting to increased competitive pressures and the evolution of cloud-based systems, some firms have begun to deliver supplemental services and paid access to proprietary data directly through their websites, apps and other connected portals.
-In fact, Forrester predicts that over 13% of all B2B revenue will be direct through websites by 2021.
 Whether or not your firm has productized any of its services, these changes in buying behavior — and corresponding expectations for immediate delivery — will have an impact on the professional services industry.

 - A new generation of leadership will drive significant change – A younger generation of leaders is entering the C-suite and board rooms.
 This new generation grew up online and with social media, so they search for expertise, validate referrals and use technology differently than their predecessors.
 Social media integration and higher expectations for user experience and engagement are the new normal.
 Gen-Xers and Millennials are the deepest part of today’s pool of professionals, and their motivations and validation methods can differ significantly from the baby boomers trying to hire them.